 The credibility of a health care professional is based, to a large extent, on maintaining a high degree of trust between the professional and the individuals he or she serves.
 Each health profession has a code of professional conduct administered by a professional organization and/or regulatory agency that prescribes and imposes high standards of conduct and principles of professionalism upon its members.
 Students must understand and adhere to these standards during their education in preparation for careers in which they must conduct themselves in the manner expected by their profession.
-Consequently, students in the health care colleges have a particular obligation to conduct themselves at all times in a manner that reflects appropriate moral and ethical character..
+Consequently, students in the health care colleges have a particular obligation to conduct themselves at all times in a manner that reflects appropriate professional moral and ethical character, morals, and ethics.

-This HCC Code provides the standards of professional conduct and procedures to be followed when questions arise about the moral or ethical character of a student enrolled in courses or programs, including clinical programs, in the health care colleges.
+This HCC Code provides the standards of professional conduct and procedures to be followedused whenre questions arise about the of moral or ethical character, morals, or ethics, to be defined in terms of professional conduct, arise regarding of a student enrolled in courses or programs, including clinical programs, in the health care colleges.
 For guidance and matters of interpretation of standards or propriety of conduct in this HCC Code, the professional standards and interpretations promulgated by organizations representing the professions and bodies that grant licensure and/or certification were consulted and considered.